 The IEEE 802.11 specification (ISO/IEC 8802-11) is an international standard describing the characteristics of a wireless local area network (WLAN).
-The name Wi-Fi (stands for Wireless Fidelity, sometimes incorrectly shortened to WiFi) corresponds to the name of the certification given by the Wi-Fi Alliance, formerly WECA (Wireless Ethernet Compatibility Alliance) - the group that ensures compatibility between hardware devices that use the 802.11 standard.
-Today, due to misuse of the terms (and for marketing purposes), the name of the standard is often confused with the name of the certification.
-A Wi-Fi network, in reality, is a network that complies with the 802.11 standard.
+The name Wi-Fi (which stands for Wireless Fidelity, sometimes incorrectly shortened to WiFi) corresponds to the name of the certification given by the Wi-Fi Alliance, formerly WECA (Wireless Ethernet Compatibility Alliance).
+This group ensures compatibility between hardware devices that use the 802.11 standards.
+Read on to learn more.

 Hardware devices certified by the Wi-Fi Alliance are allowed to use this logo:

-Wi-Fi providers are starting to blanket areas that have a high concentration of users (like train stations, airports, and hotels) with wireless networks.
-These access areas are called <bold>hot spots.
+Wi-Fi providers are starting to blanket areas with a high concentration of users (like train stations, airports, and hotels) with wireless networks.
+These access areas are called hot spots.